 If several credit cards are tied for the lowest fees and highest approval odds, consider the terms that are next most important to you.
 If you plan to pay your bill in full every month, that will probably be rewards.
 If not, you may want to focus on interest rates.

 If you’re at least 21 years old, you can list household income and assets that you have reasonable access to on your credit card application.
-Younger applicants can only list independent income and assets.
-But even having a part-time job should provide enough income to get a credit card for the first time.
-Only people who are at least 18 years old can get their own credit card account.
-But there is no minimum age for being an authorized user on a credit card, in most cases.
+Applicants who are 18-20 years old can only list independent income and assets, but even having a part-time job should provide enough income to get a credit card for the first time.

-High approval odds are one of the most important things to look for in your first credit card.
+High approval odds are among the most important things to look for in your first credit card.
 The sooner you get approved, the sooner you can begin building your credit standing.
 Getting rejected for a credit card sets you back, both in terms of time and possible damage to your limited credit.

 Low fees are another key feature to seek out when getting a credit card for the first time.
 Starter credit cards generally don’t offer rewards or interest rates worth paying high annual or monthly fees for.
 So it’s best to make your first credit card one with a $0 annual fee and always pay your monthly bill in full to avoid interest charges.

-It’s also really important to remember that learning how to get a credit card for the first time and getting approved are only the beginning.
+It’s really important to remember that learning how to get a credit card for the first time and getting approved are only the beginning.
 You also need to use that card responsibly, which means spending within your means, paying your bill on time every month, and keeping your credit utilization below 30%.